-Advanced work in the application of geophysics to environmental and engineering problems.
+The application of geophysics to environmental and engineering problems.
 Hands-on work and demonstrations of seismic, electrical, electromagnetic, and magnetic instruments and techniques.
 Survey design and execution.
 Computer analysis of survey results.

 Credits: 3.
-Contact Hours: 3 hr. lect., demonstration, or group fieldwork/wk.
-Prerequisite: EAS B1400 or permission of instructor.
+Contact Hours: 3 hrs./wk.
+Prerequisite: A two - semester introductory course sequence in physics and at least one semester of calculus.